QuantumRaven/PowerShell/Hyper-V/README.md

 ### Enable-VMIntegrationService: What it is and what it does:
 > The Enable-VMIntegrationService cmdlet enables an integration service on a virtual machine.
 [Enable-VMIntegrationService - Hyper-V - PowerShell](https://docs.microsoft.com/en-us/powershell/module/hyper-v/Enable-VMIntegrationService?view=win10-ps)

-# Receive-File.ps1
-## Role of script:
-- Downloads specified file from the internet, based on the URL provided

-### Read-Host: What it is and how it works:
-> The `Read-Host` cmdlet reads a line of input from the console.
-You can use it to prompt a user for input.
-Because you can save the input as a secure string, you can use this cmdlet to prompt users for secure data, such as passwords, as well as shared data.
-[Read-Host - Microsoft.PowerShell.Utility - PowerShell](https://docs.microsoft.com/en-us/powershell/module/Microsoft.PowerShell.Utility/Read-Host?view=powershell-7)

-### Write-Host: What it is and what it does:
-> The `Write-Host` cmdlet's primary purpose is to produce for-(host)-display-only output, such as printing colored text like when prompting the user for input in conjunction with [Read-Host](https://docs.microsoft.com/en-us/powershell/module/Microsoft.PowerShell.Utility/read-host?view=powershell-7). `Write-Host` uses the [ToString()](https://docs.microsoft.com/en-us/dotnet/api/system.object.tostring) method to write the output.
-By contrast, to output data to the pipeline, use [Write-Output](https://docs.microsoft.com/en-us/powershell/module/Microsoft.PowerShell.Utility/write-output?view=powershell-7) or implicit output.
->
-> You can specify the color of text by using the `ForegroundColor` parameter, and you can specify the background color by using the `BackgroundColor` parameter.
-The Separator parameter lets you specify a string to use to separate displayed objects.
-The particular result depends on the program that is hosting PowerShell.

-### Read-Host: What it is and how it works:
-> The `Read-Host` cmdlet reads a line of input from the console.
-You can use it to prompt a user for input.
-Because you can save the input as a secure string, you can use this cmdlet to prompt users for secure data, such as passwords, as well as shared data.
-[Read-Host - Microsoft.PowerShell.Utility - PowerShell](https://docs.microsoft.com/en-us/powershell/module/Microsoft.PowerShell.Utility/Read-Host?view=powershell-7)

-### New-Object: What is it and how it works:
-> The `New-Object` cmdlet creates an instance of a .NET Framework or COM object.
->
-> You can specify either the type of a .NET Framework class or a ProgID of a COM object.
-By default, you type the fully qualified name of a .NET Framework class and the cmdlet returns a reference to an instance of that class.
-To create an instance of a COM object, use the __ComObject__ parameter and specify the ProgID of the object as its value. - [New-Object - Microsoft.PowerShell.Utility - PowerShell](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.utility/new-object?view=powershell-7)

-# Remove-StoragePool.ps1
-## Role of script:
-- Removes Virtual Disks from storage pool and then removes the storage pool itself from existence

-### Remove-VirtualDisk: What it is and how it works:
-> The `Remove-VirtualDisk` cmdlet deletes an existing virtual disk and reclaims the used space for use by other virtual disks in the same StoragePool object.
-This action also deletes any associated file system located on the virtual disk.
-[Remove-VirtualDisk - Storage - PowerShell](https://docs.microsoft.com/en-us/powershell/module/storage/Remove-VirtualDisk?view=win10-ps)

-### Remove-StoragePool: What it is and what it does:
-> The `Remove-StoragePool` cmdlet deletes a storage pool.
-If the storage pool contains virtual disks, you must delete the virtual disks prior to removing the storage pool.
-[Remove-StoragePool - Storage - PowerShell](https://docs.microsoft.com/en-us/powershell/module/storage/Remove-StoragePool?view=win10-ps)

 # Remove-VM.ps1
 ## Role of script: